alextim/astro-lib/README.md

 ## Why astro-robots-txt?

-In Astro project you usually create `robots.txt` in text editor and place it to the `public/` directory.
+For Astro project you usually create the `robots.txt` in a text editor and place it to the `public/` directory.
 In that case you must manually synchronize `site` option in `astro.config.*` with `Sitemap:` record in `robots.txt`.
 It brakes DRY principle.
 Sometimes, especially during development, it's needed to prohibit site indexing by robots.
 To achieve this you need to place meta tag `<meta name="robots" content="noindex">` in the `<head>` section of pages or `X-Robots-Tag:noindex` in HTTP header response, then add lines `User-agent: *` and `Disallow: \` to `robots.txt`.
 Again you do it manually in two separate places.